Horse64/old-core.horse64.org/docs/Design.md

 with less surprises in bigger projects.

-It's intended main usage is productive work on backend services, end-user applications, and terminal tools.
+It's intended main usage is productive work on backend services, end-user applications, networking, and terminal tools.
 It works for multimedia and 3D as well!

 ## Design Twist: Static Scope